-- Nintendo Hard: Many of the gold-key levels fall into this category, as well as the bonus levels, which are only unlocked after getting an SS score on every single gold-key level.
-The first one, Giga-Difficult, was already hard enough, but the developers then updated the game to include a whole host of bonus levels, ranging from Kilo-Difficult to Exa-Difficult.
-When those proved easy enough that a significant number of players beat them all, they unleashed Zetta-Difficult, which introduced a newly discovered technique to the main game, and Yotta-Difficult.
-Then, with the DX update came the hidden level "Ruin User", which makes the jump up to Platform Hell.
+- Getting an SS score on every gold-key level unlocks the Difficults.
+The first one, Giga Difficult, was hard enough, but the developers then added a whole host of bonus levels, ranging from Kilo to Exa.
+When those proved easy enough, they unleashed Zetta Difficult, which introduced a newly discovered technique to the main game, and Marathon Level Yotta Difficult.

 - No Plot?
 No Problem!

 - Not the Fall That Kills You: In every level there is actually an invisible death zone under the stage that kills you if you fall off.
 If you neglect to put this into a stage you made with the editor the player will fall a very long time until they hit the edge of the huge map area and die.

 - One-Hit-Point Wonder: Zig-zagged.
 Falling off the course area or hitting spikes will instantly kill you and send you back to the previous checkpoint, but enemies can't actually directly kill you at all.
 However, because taking damage breaks your combo (and drops your Finesse score), players aiming for SS will self-enforce One-Hit-Point Wonder status by restarting the level if they're ever hit.